Learning ECG Signal Features Without Backpropagation Using Linear Laws: Employed Datasets

-For training and testing purposes, we used a database of QRS complexes from \cite{Kovacs_data}.
-This is a balanced subset of the MIT-BIH database \citep{MIT_database} that includes healthy and ectopic beats only.
-The training--testing split follows the protocol defined by de Chazal et al.~\cite{subsample_features}; thus, it is guaranteed that samples from the same patients are not mixed between the train and testing sets.
-In this way, it can be assured that the results presented here generalize well, and similar performance can be expected for new samples.
-The training set contains 8520 samples, while the test set contains 6440 signals.
-Some examples from the dataset can be seen in Fig. \ref{fig:learning_samples}.
-For the purposes of this work, this database is divided into three parts in the following way: $40$ \% of the training set is used for the training, and the remainder is retained as a validation set, which is mainly used to fix the hyperparameters of the various classifiers used.
-The original test remained unchanged and was used only to determine the classification accuracy.
+For training and testing purposes, we utilized the VPNet dataset \citep{Kovacs_data}, which consists of QRS complexes.
+This balanced subset of the MIT-BIH database \citep{MIT_database} includes only healthy and ectopic beats.
+The training-testing split adheres to the protocol defined by \cite{subsample_features}, ensuring that samples from the same patients are not present in both the training and testing sets.
+This separation guarantees that the results generalize well to new samples.
+The training set comprises 8,520 samples, while the test set contains 6,440 samples.
+Examples from the dataset are illustrated in Figure~\ref{fig:learning_samples}.